nandoabreu/geo-coordinate-calc-and-pandas/README.md

 # Geo coordinate calculation (using pandas)

 This task returns a list of trucks best located to be assigned to a cargo, based on geo coordinates from both, cargo and truck.
-This project was developed using **Python 3.8** over Ubuntu Linux and tested with _git clone_ into a Windows 10 with Python 3.6.
+This project was developed using **Python 3.8** over Ubuntu Linux and tested with _git clone_ into a Windows10 VirtualBox with Python 3.7.

 &nbsp;
 &nbsp;